Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts.

 Polyester fibers are manufactured from both dihydric alcohol and terephthalic acid.
 Both are highly toxic and are not completely removed after the manufacturing process, resulting in easy access to the body through the wet skin, causing dermatitis in addition to respiratory infections.

 Rayon is made from recycled wood pulp processed by carbon disulfide, sulfuric acid, ammonia, acetone, and caustic soda to withstand regular washing.
-Carbon dioxide emitted from Rayon's filaments can cause a headache, nausea, muscle pain and insomnia.
+Carbon dioxide emitted from Rayon's filaments can cause a headache, nausea, muscle pain, and insomnia.

 According to the Centers for Disease Control and Prevention, acrylonitrile enters our bodies through the skin by wearing garments made from acrylic fabric.
 Acrylonitrile is toxic in low doses.
 It is classified as a Category 2B carcinogen (possibly carcinogenic) by the International Agency for Research on Cancer.
 Acrylic is one of the causes of breast cancer in women.
-If the process of manufacturing acrylic is not carefully monitored it can lead to the explosion.
+If the process of manufacturing acrylic is not carefully monitored it can lead to an explosion.
 Acrylic fibers are highly flammable.

 Nylon relies on petroleum and receives many chemical treatments using caustic soda, sulfuric acid, and formaldehyde during manufacturing as well as bleaching and softening factors such as chloroform, pentane, limonene, and terpineol.
 Even after the manufacturing process, the fiber still retains toxins that can be harmful.
 Diseases associated with repeated wear of nylon clothes: allergy skin, dizziness, headache, spinal pain.